A Letter from Our President

 - Have you been told to currently quarantine/isolate by a medical provider or by the health department?

 - In the last 14 days, have you had direct close contact with someone who has or is suspected of having COVID-19?
-The CDC defines close contact as having been within 6 feet of an infected person for at least 15 minutes starting from 48 hours before that person began feeling sick until the time the person was isolated.
+The CDC defines close contact as having been within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.

 - In the last 14 days, have you traveled internationally?